First-Time Buyer's Guide to Better Credit

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people usually have a score of 650, but scores are tiered from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit extended to you via a mortgage loan.
-Some of the factors in calculating your FICO score include:
+A low score is a low score and that often means you can't get a decent interest rate.
+Some of the factors in reviewing your FICO score are:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of an individual having a near perfect credit score.
+Lenders want to be positive that giving you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You'll still qualify for a mortgage with a lower score, but the interest paid in the long run could be more than double that of someone with a near perfect credit score.

-Improving your credit is the first step in purchasing a home.
+Staying on top of your FICO score is the best way to ease into buying a home.
 Call us at 802-744-6844 and we can help you get on the right track to the home of your dreams.

-There are methods to increase your score.
-Building your FICO score takes time.
-It can be difficult to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+There are methods to raise your score.
+Improving your FICO score takes time.
+It can be difficult to make a large-scale change in your FICO score with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+Here are some methods to improve your credit score:

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt taking up the balance one card.
+But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the bulk of your debt transferred to one card.

-- Apply for gas station cards or chain store credit.
-For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You should always avoid holding a large balance for more than a couple of months because these types of cards normally have a surprising interest rate.
+- Department store cards and service station cards.
+For those who have no credit or low credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your credit.
+You should always avoid keeping a large balance for more than a couple of billing cycles because these types of cards more than likely have a surprising interest rate.

 - Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

-Knowing the ways you can raise your FICO score, you can move toward becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Big Bear Real Estate, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to build up your FICO score, you can move toward becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Big Bear Real Estate, the loan application process can be a stress-free experience so you, too, can achieve home ownership.